PatienceMnyapara/it-troubleshooting-guide/README.md

 Printer resumes normal operation

 ##Troubleshooting Methodology
 * Identify the problem clearly
 * Analyze possible causes
 * Test solutions step-by-step
 * Confirm resolution
 * Document the solution

+## User Interaction
+* Ask the user when the issue started
+* Confirm if other devices were affected
+* Guid the user step-by-step through basic checks

+### Escalation
+Escalate the issue if:
+* Hardware failure is suspected
+* Issue persists after all troubleshooting steps
+* Network-wide outage is detected